Files / Russia

 Document Introduction

-This report is jointly compiled by the Russian International Affairs Council and the Azerbaijan Center for Analysis of International Relations, bringing together in-depth research from leading international relations scholars of both countries.
-It aims to commemorate the thirtieth anniversary of the establishment of diplomatic relations between Azerbaijan and Russia.
-The report not only reviews the three-decade development of bilateral relations since the dissolution of the USSR, marked by ups and downs, but also focuses on the dramatically reshaped geopolitical landscape in the South Caucasus following the Second Nagorno-Karabakh War in 2020, providing a forward-looking analysis of the future prospects of bilateral relations.
+This report is jointly compiled by the Russian International Affairs Council and the Center for Analysis of International Relations of Azerbaijan, bringing together in-depth research from top international relations scholars from both countries.
+It aims to commemorate the 30th anniversary of the establishment of diplomatic relations between Azerbaijan and Russia.
+The report not only reviews the three-decade development of bilateral relations, marked by fluctuations since the dissolution of the Soviet Union, but also focuses on the drastically reshaped geopolitical landscape in the South Caucasus following the Second Nagorno-Karabakh War in 2020.
+It provides a forward-looking analysis of the future prospects of bilateral relations.

-The report covers multiple dimensions including politics, security, economy, energy, transportation, and humanitarian aspects.
-At the political-security level, the study meticulously traces the evolution of bilateral relations from initial mutual suspicion and multiple crises to the gradual development into a strategic partnership and the signing of the "Declaration on Allied Interaction" in 2022.
-The report places particular emphasis on analyzing Russia's key mediating role in resolving the Armenia-Azerbaijan conflict, including facilitating the trilateral ceasefire statement on November 10, 2020, and the subsequent deployment of Russian peacekeeping forces.
-It argues that this significantly enhanced Russia's prestige in the region and ended the most destructive interethnic conflict since the late 1980s.
+The report covers multiple dimensions including politics, security, economy, energy, transportation, and humanitarian affairs.
+At the political and security level, the study meticulously traces the evolution of bilateral relations from initial mutual suspicion and multiple crises to the gradual development into a strategic partnership, culminating in the signing of the "Declaration on Allied Interaction" in 2022.
+The report places particular emphasis on analyzing Russia's crucial mediating role in resolving the Armenia-Azerbaijan conflict, including facilitating the trilateral ceasefire statement on November 10, 2020, and the subsequent deployment of Russian peacekeeping forces.
+It argues that this significantly enhanced Russia's prestige in the region and ended the most destructive inter-ethnic conflict since the late 1980s.

-The report also delves into new forms of regional multilateral cooperation, such as the "3+3" regional consultation platform (Azerbaijan, Armenia, Georgia, Iran, Russia, Turkey), viewing it as representing a trend of regional issues being addressed primarily by regional states themselves.
-Scholars point out that Azerbaijan's simultaneous establishment of allied relations with both Russia and Turkey creates preconditions for the strategic convergence of key regional players, having profound implications for the long-term stability and security architecture of the South Caucasus.
+The report also delves into new forms of regional multilateral cooperation, such as the 3+3 regional consultation platform (Azerbaijan, Armenia, Georgia, Iran, Russia, Turkey), viewing it as representative of a trend where regional countries take the lead in solving regional problems.
+Scholars point out that Azerbaijan's establishment of alliance relations with both Russia and Turkey creates a premise for the strategic convergence of key regional players, having profound implications for the long-term stability and security architecture of the South Caucasus.